VR-Rathod/Code-Note/pages/index.md

 	-
 	- [[ActionScript]]: A scripting language for the Adobe Flash platform, used for developing rich internet applications.
 	-
-	- [[F#]]: A functional-first language that runs on the .NET platform, used for data analysis and web programming.
+	- [[F Sharp]]: A functional-first language that runs on the .NET platform, used for data analysis and web programming.
 	-
 	- [[Tcl]]: A scripting language often used for rapid prototyping and embedded systems.
 	-